Be Yourself (Audioslave song)

-"Be Yourself" is the first single from the second album of the American rock band Audioslave, Out of Exile.
-The song was released in 2005 and topped the Billboard Mainstream Rock Tracks chart for seven weeks and the Modern Rock Tracks chart for four weeks in 2005.
+"Be Yourself" is the first single from American rock band Audioslave's second studio album, Out of Exile (2005).
+The song was released in March 2005 and topped the US Billboard Mainstream Rock Tracks chart for seven weeks, as well as the Billboard Modern Rock Tracks chart for four weeks.
+Worldwide, the song entered the top 50 in multiple countries.

 Song meaning

 The lyrics were inspired by events from the frontman's, Chris Cornell's, own life.
 "The 'be yourself' part really just came from a lot of things that I've gone through in my life and a lot of different changes and all the different tragedies and all the horrendously stupid mistakes I've made in my personal life, and wanting to be able to make up for those things and wanting to be able to not be ashamed, all that stuff," he explained.
 "You know, that's the one thing about getting older that's better, and this song kinda says it so simply, to a degree that 10 years ago I would've been embarrassed to put it in a song 'cause it is so simple.
 But there it is."